Risk management

 Read more

-It is possible, therefore, that these players will continue to pursue a strategy focused on expansion which could potentially erode market share and margins, as well as increase competition in the recruiting and retention of hearing aid specialists, as well as qualified store personnel.
-The expansion of these players is also affected to changes in the sector’s regulatory framework.
+It’s possible, therefore, that these players will continue to expand which could potentially erode market share and margins, as well as increase competition in the recruiting and retention of hearing aid specialists and qualified store personnel.

-Consequently, the Amplifon Group has focused its strategy on strong brand recognition, providing high quality service, as well as on the deep understanding of the consumer, developed thanks to the unparalleled quantity and quality of the data Amplifon possesses and uses to better serve its customers by leveraging on a very unique and innovative customer experience.
-Toward this end, the Group uses sales protocols focused on excellence in customer service (Amplifon 360) and an increasingly customer-centric approach which enhances the Amplifon Product Experience (APE), proposing Amplifon brand products and a multichannel ecosystem based on which the first point of contact is through the app.
+Consequently, Amplifon Group has focused its strategy on strong brand recognition, providing high quality service, as well as on the deep understanding of the consumer developed thanks to the unparalleled quantity and quality of the data Amplifon possesses and uses to better serve its customers by leveraging on a very unique and innovative customer experience.
+Toward this end, the Group uses sales protocols focused on excellence in customer service (i.e., Ampli-Care) and an increasingly customer-centric approach which enhances the Amplifon Product Experience (APE) comprising Amplifon brand products and a multichannel ecosystem based on which the first contact is through the app.

 Political and regulatory environment